saadqu/legal-mation/README.md

 # 📄 LegalMation Challenge

-This project cover most of the requirement challenge tasks using below tech.
+This project addresses most of the code challenge requirements using the following technologies:
 - ReactJS using typescript
 - Vite.js(https://vitejs.dev) – as bundler
 - Vitest(https://vitest.dev) – as testing framework